 This is how George Soros was able to take down the Bank of England.
 Although Britain had its own sovereign currency, the country had pegged its currency to the German Mark.
 That meant it needed foreign currency reserves to maintain the peg.
 The Bank of England literally had to spend billions of German Marks to defend its currency.
 Soros realized that the British government didn’t have enough reserves to maintain the peg and would have to abandon it if the Pound began to sell-off.

 All in all, it’s estimated the Bank of England spent 6 billion on its futile defense.
 That was real money England could have used to import goods from Germany.
 One British newspaper noted that England spent as much maintaining the Exchange Rate Mechanism as it did on fighting the Gulf War.
 This, of course, was a politically unfeasible position.
-Two years later John Major lost the Prime Minister position because of the ERM debacle.
+Two years later John Major lost the Prime Minister election because of the ERM debacle.

 The most amazing part of the whole episode was the outcome.
 Namely, nothing.
 The Pound settled into a long trading range that lasted the remainder of the decade.
 The devaluation of the Pound ended up being a benefit to the economy because it helped spur exports.
 GDP growth accelerated and unemployment continued to decline until 2001.
 But not understanding that a country can regulate inflation through taxation cost England six billion, real money that had a real quality of life repercussion for its citizens.